Antiacademy English Dictionary

 When I mention his weakness, I have allusion to a bizarre old-womanish superstition which beset him.

 -) 3.
-(The subject being plural: besetters) to lay siege to (a public place); surround (a town) with armed forces in order to capture it, or so as to compel surrender.
+(With plural subject: besetters) to lay siege to (a public place); surround (a town) with armed forces in order to capture it, or so as to compel surrender.

 -) Synonyms: to besiege, beleaguer.